What is a Landing Page?

 A lot of marketers are going to tell you to place your CTA above the fold based on the fact that only 20% of people read below the fold.
 But the fact of the matter is, it’s not the placement that matters, it’s the content surrounding it.

 Optimized for Search Engines- What good is your landing page if no one can find you?
 Identifying and using keywords in your headlines and content will help you earn a higher ranking in search engines.
 But, make sure you aren’t sacrificing good content for the sake of a high ranking.
-Here’s how you can find the balance to writing for both humans and the search engine robots.
+Here’s how you can find the balance in writing for both humans and search engine robots.

 Optimized for Mobile- With over a quarter of all web searches done on a mobile device, you need to optimize your landing page for a mobile device.
 If the page doesn’t load well on the user’s smartphone or tablet, they’re going to hit the “back” button and go on to the next search result.